tableau/extensions-api/docs/trex_examples.md

 layout: docs
 ---

 The best way to learn how to build your own extensions is to look at the sample code.
-To examine the sample source files to see how Tableau dashboard extensions work, you can clone or download the [Extensions API](https://github.com/tableau/extensions-api) SDK on GitHub and run the samples and the tutorial.
+To examine the sample source files to see how Tableau dashboard extensions work, you can clone or download the [Extensions API](https://github.com/tableau/extensions-api) SDK on GitHub and run the samples or the tutorial.
 - To download the Extensions API SDK, if you have not already done so, see [Get Started]({{ site.baseurl }}/doc/trex_getstarted.html).

 - You can browse the sample code for the dashboard extensions in the [Samples](https://github.com/tableau/extensions-api/tree/master/Samples?=target="_blank") and the [Tutorial](https://github.com/tableau/extensions-api/tree/master/Tutorial?=target="_blank") folders on GitHub.